MobilePayDev/MobilePayDev.github.io/docs/subscriptions/resources.md

 - [Subscriptions Changes](https://developer.mobilepay.dk/docs/subscriptions/transition-to-one-platform): Get an overview of changes in functionality and recommendations for the existing MobilePay Subscriptions API.

 - [Merchant Test](https://www.mobilepaygroup.com/partner/merchant-test): Register here to get credentials for the Test environment.
 Please note that this is the test environment of Vipps MobilePay.

+Please note: We are continuously working on improving our migration guide so it includes  step-by-step instructions, best practices, and FAQs to help merchants smoothly transition to the new platform.